Does Alcohol Cause Depression And Mental Health Problems?

 However, consuming alcohol can lead to a slowed central nervous system and symptoms such as slurred speech, stumbling, and the inability to make decisions.
 Alcohol can also decrease activity in the prefrontal cortex, which is typically associated with rational thought and decision-making.
 This may be why people usually have lower inhibitions and make risky choices while under the influence of alcohol.

-While alcohol may be a depressant, consuming a few drinks can make some individuals feel less inhibited and more energetic.
-Therefore, sometimes people may drink alcohol due to its seemingly stimulating effects.
+While alcohol may be a depressant, consuming a few drinks can make some individuals less inhibited and more energetic.
+Therefore, people may drink alcohol due to its seemingly stimulating effects.

-Before we investigate the link between alcohol and depression, let’s clear up what depression is.
-Although it can be normal for individuals to feel sad and tired at certain points in their life, sometimes these feelings can become persistent and overwhelming.
+Before we investigate the link between alcohol and depression, let’s clarify what depression is.
+Although it can be normal for individuals to be sad and tired at certain points in their life, sometimes these feelings can become persistent and overwhelming.
 If an individual experiences symptoms like low mood, decreased interest in previously enjoyable activities, low energy, or an inability to concentrate for most of a two-week period, they may be experiencing major depressive disorder.

 If you think you or someone you know may be experiencing symptoms of major depressive disorder, seek help from a licensed mental health professional.

-Many professionals agree that depression symptoms can cause people to drink and develop alcohol use problems, and alcohol use disorder (AUD) can also lead to depressive disorders.
-Research shows that these two disorders typically occur together more often than they would by chance alone.
+Many professionals agree that depression symptoms can cause people to start binge drinking and develop alcohol use problems, and alcohol use disorder (AUD) can also cause depressive disorders and exacerbate symptoms of other conditions like bipolar disorder.
+Research from the National Institutes of Health shows that these two disorders typically occur together more often than they would by chance alone.

 Therefore, this suggests that one disorder, or both disorders, increases the likelihood the other will develop.
 In fact, some research suggests that the presence of one disorder can double the likelihood that the other disorder will develop.